History of Albania in Timeline

 2014: AHC Report on Female Murder Victims

-In 2014, the Albanian Helsinki Committee (AHC) reported that the number of female murder victims was still high.
+In 2014, the Albanian Helsinki Committee (AHC) reported that the number of female murder victims remained high.
+The Commissioner for Protection from Discrimination raised concerns about family registration laws that discriminate against women.

 2015: Access to Improved Sanitation

-According to data presented by the Joint Monitoring Programme for Water Supply and Sanitation (JMP) in 2015, about 93% of Albania's total population had access to improved sanitation.
+According to data presented in 2015 by the Joint Monitoring Programme for Water Supply and Sanitation (JMP), about 93% of Albania's population had access to improved sanitation.

 2015: Infant Mortality Rate